RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/fabrication_considerations_for_3D_printing.md

 Warping occurs due to material shrinkage while 3D printing, which causes the corners of the print to lift and detach from the build plate.
 When plastics are printed, they firstly expand slightly but contract as they cool down.
 If material contracts too much, this causes the print to bend up from the build plate.
 Some materials shrink more than others (e.g. PC has a higher shrinkage than PLA), which means there’s a larger chance of warping when using it.

 How to deal with warping?
-- Use Raft: A raft or brim is basically an underground for your product.
+- Use Raft: A raft or brim is basically underground for your product.
 You print a number of very light layers under your product.
-This ensures less shrinkage differences and tensions at the bottom of your product.
+This ensures fewer shrinkage differences and tensions at the bottom of your product.
 If there is warping, then this mainly affects the raft instead of your product.
-It is therefore important that the raft is wider than your product, so that it does not cause problems when the corners curl up.
+It is therefore important that the raft is wider than your product so that it does not cause problems when the corners curl up.
 - Temperature Control: Choose a printer where the cooling of the product is as gradual as possible.
 For this purpose, a closed and conditioned box is essential, among other things.
 This way you have control over the temperature in the cabinet to minimize differences in shrinkage.
 - Ensure the build plate is leveled correctly.
 - Apply an adhesive:  When using a heated build plate, it’s recommended that you apply an adhesive to the glass plate.
 Please refer to the type of material and compliant adhesive.